-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the business-type activities of the City of Albany Industrial Development Agency, a Component Unit of the City of Albany (the "Agency") as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the City of Albany Industrial Development Agency, a Component Unit of the City of Albany's basic financial statements and have issued our report thereon dated March 21, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the business-type activities of the City of Albany Industrial Development Agency, a Component Unit of the City of Albany (the "Agency") as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the City of Albany Industrial Development Agency, a Component Unit of the city of Albany Statements, which collectively comprise the City of Albany Industrial Development Agency, a Component Unit of the City of Albany's basic financial statements and have issued our report thereon dated March 28, 2024.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

 In planning and performing our audit of the financial statements, we considered the City of Albany Industrial Development Agency, a Component Unit of the City of Albany's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Albany Industrial Development Agency, a Component Unit of the City of Albany's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City of Albany Industrial Development Agency, a Component Unit of the City of Albany's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the City of Albany Industrial Development Unit of the City of Albany's internal control.